Pawel-Zygler/webdriverio-framework/README.md

 More scripts in package.js

 SCENARIOS(todo):

-As a guest user I want to checkout one item and register account during checkout As a guest user I want to checkout and log in during checkout
+As a user I want to complete checkout as a guest

-adds subcategory [object Object] products with clicking dropdown and validates items are in basket - resolve

-As a user I want to checkout 10 items.
+As a user I want to complete checkout as a guest with checking for separate shipping address As a user I want to checkout 10 items.
 As a user I want to add 10 products QTY from subcategory page to Cart. easy or later